-1. General Policy
+General Policy

 - This regulation applies to the holding of potentially hazardous events on University controlled property.
-Excepted from this regulation are official events which are scheduled annually in University publications (classes, orientation, registration, etc.). - ii.
-The provisions of this regulation are in addition to the provisions of other University regulations and University policies related to campus events. - iii.
+Excepted from this regulation are official events which are scheduled annually in University publications (classes, orientation, registration, etc.). - The provisions of this regulation are in addition to the provisions of other University regulations and University policies related to campus events. - iii.
 A potentially hazardous event is defined as any activity that could reasonably be expected to create a risk of harm to persons or of defacement or damage to public or private property.
 Examples of potentially hazardous events include, but are not limited to: - a.
 Bonfires. - b.
 Use of firearms, explosives or munitions. - c.
 Lighting of fireworks. - d.
 Events involving helicopters or other aircraft. - e.
 Motor vehicle races. - f.
 Gatherings in excess of 200 persons, including unregistered campus athletic events. - g.
-Marches and parades. - h.
+Marches (including any organized walks or runs) and parades - h.
 Any event involving the distribution of alcohol. - i.
 Any outdoor event requiring electricity.